 The Optimus Terra HE is a great pot and skillet set that can comfortably accommodate two people.
 It boils water quickly due to a heat exchanger added to one of the pots and is pretty easy to clean up.
 The one potentially minor issue is that the lid arrangement is pretty poor.
 This is a great set to add to your camp kitchen if you already have cups, plates, and utensils.
-However, if you're looking for a model that leans more towards a full-service kitchen set, consider the Editors Choice GSI Bugaboo Camper Cookset.
+However, if you're looking for a model that leans more towards a full-service kitchen set, consider the Editors Choice GSI Pinnacle Camper Cookset.

 Optimus Terra HE Cookset Review

 Compare prices at 2 resellers Pros: Quick boil time, great non stick coating, thick-bottomed fry pan